Jeffrey M. Wice

 Adjunct Professor of Law

-Senior Fellow, Census and Redistricting Institute
+Senior Fellow, New York Census and Redistricting Institute

 Jeffrey M. Wice has over 40 years of experience working in redistricting, voting rights, and census law.
 He is considered a national expert on redistricting and has been included in Roll Call’s list of the top 50 Washington policy insiders.
 Of counsel to the Washington, D.C. law firm Sandler Reiff Lamb Rosenstein & Birkenstock, P.C., Professor Wice has assisted many state legislative leaders, members of Congress, and other state and local government officials on redistricting and voting rights matters across the nation.